 Work involving the educational psychologist starts with a discussion between the Special Educational Needs and Disability Co-ordinator (SENDCo) in an early years, school, or college setting.
-The SENDCo may arrange for a parent/carer to meet with the educational psychologist without making a formal referral to think about what will happen next and so you can ask any questions.
+The SENDCo may arrange for a parent/carer to meet with the educational psychologist without making a formal referral.
+This is to think about what will happen next and so you can ask any questions.

 If any individual work is planned, the SENDCo will make the referral.
-The SENDCo must discuss this with you first, and obtain your signed consent, before they can send a referral (called an e-CAF).
+The SENDCo must discuss this with you first, and obtain your signed consent, before they can send a referral.
+This referral is called an e-CAF.

 An educational psychologist will not see a child or young person without consent.
 For a child under 16 this must be the consent of a parent/carer.
-For a young person aged 16 or above, where they have the capacity to do so, it could be the young person themselves who signs consent.
+For a young person aged 16 or above it could be the young person themselves who signs consent.
+This is where they have the capacity to do so.

 If the Local Authority has agreed to carry out a statutory Education, Health and Care (EHC) needs assessment, the SEN team will request statutory psychological advice from an educational psychologist.
 The SEN team will have already obtained consent from a parent/carer or young person aged 16 or above to agree to carry out the assessment.